todb-cisa/kev-cwes/README.md

 * Handle the case when there are three sources.
 Currently, the only sources observed are NVD and the issuing CNA, but that might change.
   - This will probably only change when NVD becomes a proper ADP, and then other ADPs show up to provide their own CWEs.
   - When that happens, I suspect the JSON format will change anyway, so this will need to be updated for the new version.
+* Handle the case where there are no weaknesses.
+I don't think this is possible normally, but it might pop up for very fresh CVEs.

 # Files

 * `kev-cves.json` : The entire NVD list of KEV CVEs, according to NIST.
-* `samples-kev-cves.json` : A small set that represents all seen value types for weaknesses.
+* `samples-kev-cves.json` : A small set that represents all observed value types for weaknesses.
-* `samples-final.json` : The desired output of whatever scripts I write, when applied to `samples-final.json`
+* `samples-final.json` : The desired output when applied to `samples-final.json`

 # Test data